 Jim Jones’ Autobiographical Statements

-Jim Jones did not create a large written record, either about himself or the movement which he led.
-He probably wrote the text for The Letter Killeth, a booklet which attacks the King James version of the Bible for its inconsistencies and errors, its defenses of slavery and other evils, and its graphic acts of violence which were condoned or ordered by God.
+Jim Jones did not create a large written record, either about himself or the movement that he led.
+He probably wrote the text for The Letter Killeth, a booklet that attacks the King James version of the Bible for its inconsistencies and errors, its defenses of slavery and other evils, and its graphic acts of violence which were condoned or ordered by God.
 He was likely the author of the booklet Pastor Jones Meets Rev. M. J. Divine, although that may have been ghost-written.
 He certainly did not write either of the two following autobiographical statements recovered in Jonestown, even though they are both written in the first person.

 The text of the first statement – headlined “Jim’s Commentary About Himself” – is an edited transcript of Q 134, in which Jones describes his life with a focus on his turn to Marxism.
 An extended description of that tape appears here.
 Portions of “Jim’s Commentary About Himself” may also be found on pages 76-79 in Dear People: Remembering Jonestown, edited by Denice Stephenson (Berkeley, Calif.: Heyday Books, 2005).